 Students who do not base their FMP on professional experience must address a particular research question/hypothesis or knowledge gap in the field of their study.
 The research question/hypothesis should be business orientated and international in context.

-Students will complete their FMP at SIM on-campus and within 6 months from conclusion of project proposal.
+International student must abide by the respective country's regulatory requirements before commencing on their FMP.
+Those who choose to complete their FMP in Singapore must do so at SIM on-campus and within 6 months from conclusion of project proposal.

 - Bachelor’s degree in any subject with good grade average